precimed/mostest/README.md

 * Dennis van der Meer, Oleksandr Frei, et al. Understanding the genetic determinants of the brain with MOSTest.
   Nat Commun 11, 3512 (2020). https://doi.org/10.1038/s41467-020-17368-1

-The MOSTest software may not be used for commercial purpose or in medical applications.
-We encourage all users to familiarize themselves with US patent https://www.google.no/patents/US20150356243 "Systems and methods for identifying polymorphisms".

 ## Prerequisites

 MOSTest is implemented as a script in MATLAB and python.
 We tested MOSTest with the following software configuration: